Reigate College Reigate College

 • Describe the exhibition in detail – what was the aim of the exhibition?
 What type of works were included?
 Was there a theme?

-• Choose 3 models/designs that really inspire you, write down their name and what year they were made.
+• Choose 3 exhibits that really inspire you, write down their name and what year they were made.
 Analyse them in detail, describe their appearance, the materials they are made from, techniques and processes used and explain why they inspire you.

 • Give your opinion – do you like or dislike the exhibition – explain why?